 First Time Homebuyer Program

-Available through the Minnesota Housing Finance Agency (MHFA).
-Mortgage loans to purchase or refinance a home for qualified low- and moderate-income borrowers in Minnesota.
+Available through the Minnesota Housing Finance Agency (MHFA), the First Time Homebuyer Program helps offer mortgage loans to purchase or refinance a home for qualified low- and moderate-income borrowers in Minnesota.

 - 30-year loans with affordable, low, fixed interest rates for the life of the loan.

 - Interest-free and low-interest loans to help with down payment and closing costs for eligible borrowers.

 As a FHA-approved lender, KleinBank offers Federal Housing Administration (FHA) mortgages.
 FHA mortgages are insured by the FHA and have historically allowed lower-income Americans to borrow money for the purchase of a home.

 The U. S. Department of Housing and Urban Development website provides details about different homebuying programs including FHA loan programs and other special programs.